Zsombroo/ZenBook-Pro-Duo-and-extras/README.md

 # ZenBook-Pro-Duo-install-guide

 I wrote this guide for myself in case I ever decide to reinstall my ZenBook Pro Duo.
 Most information you can find here are from online forums, documentations and video guides.

-## Known issues

-### Secondary screen brightness

-- Secondary screen brightness does not seem to be affected by the brightness control buttons.
-- UX582HS speakers do not work at the moment and there is no known solutions for this problem
+FYI I am using wayland.

 ## Installing Fedora 39